Maritime Passenger Rights during the COVID-19 Crisis

 - If damaged or lost the carrier or terminal has to pay compensation corresponding to the replacement value of the equipment concerned or, if possible, the costs relating to the repairs.
 This is only if the fault lies with the carrier/terminal.

 Right to Submit Complaints to the Carriers and National Enforcement Bodies (NEBS)

 (a) Passengers may submit complaints to the carriers or terminal operators within two months from the date the service was operated, or when it should be have been operated.

 (b) The carrier/terminal operator must have a complaint handling system in place.
-The passenger must be notified within one month of receipt of the complaint.
-A final reply must be provided within two months of receipt of the complaint.
+The passenger must be notified within one month of the complaint being sent.
+A final reply must be provided within two months of the complaint being sent.